vEnhance/1802/r02.typ

   and also that the signed volume of the parallelpiped formed by $bf(a)$, $bf(b)$, and $1/(|bf(c)|^2) bf(c)$ is $1$.
   However, this calculation is even more disgusting than the one in @det2.

+  (By the way, the cross product is secretly a worse form of the wedge product.
+Just saying.)